Parnells GAA: The Golden Jubilee (1934)

 During 1934 GAA members celebrated the Golden Jubilee of the foundation of the association.
 All clubs were urged to organise their own celebrations during the course of the year.

 Unfortunately for Parnell's their senior footballers fared badly in league matches in the first few months of the year.
 Matters improved somewhat when they defeated Dolphins in the first round of the championship.
 Success was short-lived.
-On 20 May 1934 at Croke Park they were beaten 2-4 to 1-6 in the quarter final.
+On 20 May 1934 at Croke Park they were beaten 2–4 to 1–6 in the quarter-final.

-The following year, 1935, the senior footballers lost the first round of the Championship when they were defeated 1-6 to 0-1 by Garda, the eventual winners.
+The following year, 1935, the senior footballers lost the first round of the Championship when they were defeated 1–6 to 0-1 by Garda, the eventual winners.
 Corner Forward Jim Brady of Parnell's was a member of the Dublin Senior Football team beaten by Louth in the 1935 Leinster Championship.
 The following year did not bring any relief to the club; nevertheless, the officials, selectors and players struggled on manfully in the hope of better times ahead.

 During 1937 the club did not enter the junior league or the Championship but concentrated on the Minor and Senior Level.
 In the first round of the Senior Championship, Parnell's were drawn against Sean Mc Dermott's.
 Their first encounter ended in a draw, but Sean Mc Dermott's went on to win the replay with ease.

 In 1938 Parnell's won the Second Division of the senior Football League.
 The team was strengthened by the inclusion of ex-St Vincent's minors including Brendan Quinn, Johnny Gibbons, Tom McCann, Pádraig Toolan, Ned Boland, Albert Farrell, Mick Delaney, George Ingham, Robert Hurley, Andy Hanratty and Frank Moore.
-They met Dolphins in the final of Division II and defeated them by 2-7 to 0-1.
+They met Dolphins in the final of Division II and defeated them by 2–7 to 0–1.

 The victories of 1938 paved the way for even greater feats in the memorable year of 1939.

+Collapse

+The end of Parnells can be traced to the 2008 decision to move most of its training fields from a site near Dublin Airport, sold for €22 million, which the club then used to buy the sports fields of Chanel College on a 999-year lease from the Marist Fathers.
+The hub of the new headquarters was a large sports and social club called The Chanel, which contained a fitness centre, restaurant, and banquet facilities.

+An RTÉ Prime Time investigation in June 2025 found substantial amounts of fiscal irresponsibility following the sale, including: